harp-tech/protocol/BinaryProtocol-32bit.md

 ### Type (4 bits)

+Specifies the size of the word in the [Payload].

 |  Value  |  Description  |
 | :-----: |  -----------: |
 | 1       |    8 bits     |